ietf-wg-cellar/matroska-specification/chapter_codecs.md

 The `Matroska Player` **MUST** use the `SegmentFamily` to find all Segments that need translation between the chapter codec values and the actual segment it targets.

+# Matroska Chapter Codecs and Nested Chapters

+When `Nested Chapters` contain chapters codecs -- via the `ChapProcess` Element -- the enter/leave commands -- ChapProcessTime Element -- **MUST** be executed in a specific order, if the Matroska Player supports the chapter codecs included in the chapters.

+When starting playback, the `Matroska Player` **MUST** start at the `ChapterTimeStart` of the first chapter of the ordered chapter.
+The enter commands of that chapter **MUST** be executed.
+If that chapter contains `Nested Chapters`, the enter commands of the `Nested Chapter` with the same `ChapterTimeStart` **MUST** be executed.
+If that chapter contains `Nested Chapters`, the enter commands of the `Nested Chapter` with the same `ChapterTimeStart` **MUST** be executed, and so on until there is no `Nested Chapter` with the same `ChapterTimeStart`.

+When switching from a chapter to another:

+* the leave commands (`ChapProcessTime`=2) of the chapter **MUST** be executed, then the leave commands of its parent chapter, etc. until the common `Parent Chapter` or `Edition` element.
+The leave command of that `Parent Chapter` or `Edition` element **MUST NOT** be executed.
+* the enter commands (`ChapProcessTime`=1) of the `Nested Chapter` of the common `Parent Chapter` or `Edition` element, to reach the chapter we switch to, **MUST** be executed, then the enter commands of its `Nested Chapter` to reach the chapter we switch to **MUST** be executed, until that chapter is the chapter we switch to.
+The enter commands of that chapter **MUST** be executed as well.

+When the last Chapter finished playing -- i.e. its `ChapterTimeEnd` has been reached -- the `Matroska Player` **MUST** execute its leaved commands, then the leave commands of it's `Parent Chapter`, until the parent of the chapter is the Edition.

 ## Matroska Script (0)

 This is the case when `ChapProcessCodecID` = 0\.
 This is a script language build for